-Centrally located between Orlando and Tampa, Bok Tower Gardens comprises almost 50 acres of spectacular gardens that were designed by the famous landscape architect, Frederick Law Olmsted, Jr. This biodiverse eco attraction is home to over 100 species of birds and is a designated site on the Great Florida Birding Trail.
+Centrally located between Orlando and Tampa, Bok Tower Gardens comprises almost 50 acres of spectacular botanical gardens that were designed by the famous landscape architect, Frederick Law Olmsted, Jr. This biodiverse eco-attraction is home to over 100 species of birds and is a designated site on the Great Florida Birding Trail.

-Open 365 days a year, Bok Tower Gardens are also home to a large children’s garden (Hammock Hollow), an impressive Mediterranean-style mansion (Pinewood Estate), and an iconic art deco Singing Tower carillon.
+Open 365 days a year, Bok Tower Gardens are also home to a large children’s garden (Hammock Hollow), an impressive Mediterranean-style mansion (Pinewood Estate), and an iconic Art Deco carillon (the Singing Tower).

-As a visitor you can enjoy the serenity and expansive beauty of the gardens and relax, picnic outdoors, or take part in an eclectic mix of weekly events.
+As a visitor, you can enjoy the serenity and expansive beauty of the botanical garden and relax, have an outdoor picnic, or take part in an eclectic mix of weekly events.